I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The last mentioned hit Cambridge and Oxford as well as other cities where it claimed about half the population.
 This eruption crossed the English Channel and appeared in Calais, France.

-In 1528, it ravaged the English capital and Henry VIII was so alarmed by the spread of the disease that he escaped to the countryside.
+In 1528, it ravaged the English capital and Henry VIII was so alarmed by the spread of the disease that, brave as always, he escaped to the countryside.
 At the time, the king was wooing Anne Boleyn.
 She became a victim of sweating sickness but, fortunately, she recovered.
 Or, it’s arguable how fortunate in that she married Henry, fell out of favour, and had her head lopped off in 1536.

 The malady suddenly popped up in Hamburg and spread along the Baltic coast to reach Poland, Lithuania, and Russia.
 The Scandinavian countries were also afflicted.